-Syndic4you believes that owners know their properties best.
+We believe that owners know their properties best.
 So rather than your building going to a property management company and paying a professional syndic to manage the property, why not provide a platform or SaaS product that helps owners maintain their own property?
-So that’s exactly what Syndic4you does.
+So that’s exactly what Syndic Yourself does.

 The majority of our clients are not professionals; they’re everyday people who know little about co-property management protocols and compliance.
-Syndic4you covers that entire space (with help from a panel of experts), making sure that our users have all the right tools and services to run their properties smoothly.
+Syndic Yourself covers that entire space (with help from a panel of experts), making sure that our users have all the right tools and services to run their properties smoothly.

 The platform is designed for you to be able to perform various accounting-related tasks such as inputting invoices, splitting costs among multiple owners, providing settlement documents for the financial year, as well as being set up to send reminders.
 It organizes a variety of different things that you would otherwise need to pay a professional to do.

-What is a typical day like for you as a UI designer working on this platform?
+What is a typical day like for you as a UI/UX/product designer working on this platform?

-So I would like to start off by saying that at Syndic4you I am the only UI/UX designer working full-time on the platform.
+So I would like to start off by saying that I am the only designer working full-time on the platform.
 This comes with its challenges but can also have a very unique sense of freedom.
-I will be writing an article on the life of a ‘solo’ designer soon so keep an eye out for that!
 Luckily, we have a great panel of UX members that help me do my job in the best way possible.

 On a typical day I usually start with a classic task: checking my emails.
 Just to make sure that I haven’t missed anything that needs my attention and needs prioritizing.